T La Rock: Hip-hop career

 In 1984, Rick Rubin released "It's Yours" 12-inch single (Cat.
 PT-104/DJ000), which was the very first release on Def Jam Recordings.
 Although some might argue that LL Cool J's "I Need a Beat" 12-inch single was the first, this is not exactly true.
-The "It's Yours" recording was something that Rick Rubin put out a few months before joining forces with Russell Simmons.
+The "It's Yours" recording was something that Rubin put out a few months before joining forces with Russell Simmons.
 The song was the first single to feature a Def Jam logo, but it was released through producer Arthur Baker's independent label Partytime, which was the hip hop division of his dance music label Streetwise Records.
 The recording was never part of Def Jam’s collection of master recordings.
 For its 30th anniversary, however, the track was licensed back to Def Jam/Universal, which pressed it on 180-gram vinyl.

 In a 1996 interview with The New York Times, Def Jam co-founder Simmons commented about the effect T La Rock and "It's Yours" had on the early hip hop scene:

 ["It's Yours"] was big; big in the underground.
 T [La Rock] started the trend and a new direction in hip-hop.
 He used 40-letter words.
 He created a special poetry.
 LL Cool J was the second release on the label.
 He borrowed ideas and attitude from T. LL would agree.